renzsumera/dsnd-p7-capstone-project/README.md

 # Create a Customer Segmentation Report for Arvato Financial Solutions

-There is a blog post for this project hosted in [Medium](
+There is a blog post for this project hosted in [Medium](https://medium.com/@lawrence.sumera/creating-a-customer-segmentation-report-for-arvato-financial-solutions-fda19be519f).

 ## Table of Contents: